 Delivery is a way to delight customers from all walks of life.
 Whether it’s high-risk populations or people with mobility limitations who are unable to safely visit restaurants.
 Or busy parents, students, or professionals who work long hours and may not have time for the full sit-down experience.
 When you offer food delivery, you create the opportunity for all your customers to access and experience your unique spin on a delicious meal.

-The news is always talking about third-party delivery apps, but the numbers tell a different story.
-64% of adults prefer to order directly from the restaurant rather than an app.
+64% of adults prefer to order directly from the restaurant.
 That means that choosing self-delivery can give you a distinct advantage since you’re catering directly to what your customers want.

 The right restaurant delivery software even gives you the flexibility to customize your online ordering platform.
-With self-delivery, you have control over every step of the delivery process and can design an experience that will leverage the current restaurant business trends and keep your customers coming back for more.
+With self-delivery, you have control over every step of the delivery process.
+Plus, you can design an experience that will leverage the current restaurant business trends and keep your customers coming back for more.